DTU-PAS/Rebar-segmentation-Ransac/README.md

 Overview: https://www.robetarme-project.eu/

 This project uses a poincloud and a depth image to segment exposed rebars and detect potential damages.
-The

 The sensor used for development is the Intel Realsense D435i.
 However, the code can be easily be adapted to other sensors such as the D455, L515 or Roboception rc_visard 160 color.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>